 Outside of school, I enjoy traveling, writing, and spending time with my friends.

 I’m a sophomore majoring in Linguistics and hoping to double major in International and Area Studies on the Global Studies track.
 I hope to go to graduate school and one day go into research.

 Outside of school, I enjoy sleeping, watching movies, and spending too much time on Wikipedia.

 I’m a senior majoring in Psychology with minors in Computer Science and Creative Writing.
 After graduation I hope to work in a lab and eventually go on to graduate school.
 I do not have a single field of interest as of yet, but I am particularly interested in cognitive psychology, learning, memory, and depression.

 In my free time, I enjoy playing a wide variety of video games, writing, and spending as much time with my long-distance boyfriend as possible.

 First Experiences in Research Students

-I’m a freshman here at the University of Pittsburgh double majoring in Linguistics and History.
+I’m a sophomore here at the University of Pittsburgh double majoring in Linguistics and History.
 One day I hope to go on to some sort of graduate school and into research in some capacity.

 In my free time, I enjoy knitting, choreographing dances, and spending time with my friends, family, and pets